-Any student who violates Board Policy 09.4232 on Tobacco and Related Products may be required to complete a nicotine dependence intervention program.
+Any student who violates Board Policy 09.4232 on Tobacco and Related Products may be subject to disciplinary action as outlined in the matrix and be required to complete a nicotine dependence intervention program.

 Weapons

 Unlawful possession of a weapon on school property in Kentucky is a felony punishable by a maximum of five years in prison and a \$10,000 fine, under KRS 527.070.